TorosK/Java_2_1_2_Stream_sockets_p-_serversidan_04/README.md

 java Client_02

-This can be repeated with additional terminal
+This can be repeated with additional terminals:

 java Client_02